Experts in Catastrophic Injury Cases

 Life Care Planners

-Life care planners are experts with specialized training in describing and evaluating the types of medical care that injury victims are likely to require in their future lives.
-These experts are often nurses or other medical professionals with advanced degrees or certifications relating to this type of planning.
-They will typically consult with the injury victim’s treating physicians to determine what type of future care the treating doctors anticipate, then they determine the cost of this future care based on a variety of medical and insurance data resources.
-From this, they will prepare reports and provide testimony that specifically lists the anticipated future care and its cost.
+Life care planners are experts with specialized training in describing and evaluating the types of medical care injury victims will likely require in their future lives.
+These experts are often nurses or other medical professionals with advanced degrees or certifications in this type of planning.
+They will typically consult with the injury victim’s treating physicians to determine what type of future care the treating doctors anticipate.
+Then, they determine the cost of this future care based on various medical and insurance data resources.
+From this, they will prepare reports and provide testimony that explicitly lists the anticipated future care and its cost.

 Vocational Rehabilitation Experts